 When the Executive Board has taken a decision on the policy rate, this decision has to be put into practice.
 The aim is to influence market rates, which in turn affect other interest rates in the economy and thereby ultimately economic activity and inflation.

 The monetary policy operational framework has a strong link with the Riksbank’s payment system RIX, which banks use to make payments to one another.
-By determining the rate that will apply to banks’ deposits and lending in RIX, the Riksbank can influence the overnight rate.
+By determining the rate that will apply to the banks’ deposits and lending overnight in the Riksbank, the Riksbank can influence the overnight rate.

 Publication on the Riksbank’s operational framework for monetary policy